Designing an attack-defense game: how to increase robustness of financial transaction models via a competition: Results

-In this subsection, we present numerical results for a separate realization of top solutions from the competition.
+\subsection{Model performance for clean data}

-\subsubsection{Model performance for clean data}
+Table~\ref{table:model_performance} presents ROC AUC scores for introduced approaches for private and public parts of the Default dataset before the attack.
+For the sake of comparison, we also present scores for \textbf{Boosting clean} model that uses only features not susceptible to the attack.
+Firstly, the sequential nature of data can be safely ignored, as a permutation of input and aggregation after ensembling leads to performance improvement in \emph{NN mix}.
+Secondly, even if distilled from a neural network model, gradient boosting shows improved performance.
+The last two boosting models \emph{Boosting mix, 5} and \emph{Boosting mix filter} should stand out only in the attack scenario, as they are designed with improved robustness in mind.
+We also observe that the overall ranking of models for public and private parts of the dataset is close, signifying the relative stability of the used evaluation.

-Table~\ref{table:model_performance} presents ROC AUC scores for introduced approaches for private and public parts of the training dataset.
-For the the sake of comparison, we also present scores for \textbf{Boosting clean} model that uses no information available for the attack.
-Firstly, sequential nature of data can be safely ignored, as permutation of input and aggregation after ensembling lead to the performance improvement.
-Secondly, even if distilled from a neural network model, a gradient boosting shows improved performance.
-The last two boosting models should stand out only in the attack scenario, as they are designed with improved robustness in mind.
-We also observe that the overall ranking of models for public and private parts of the dataset are close, signifying relative stability of used evaluation.
+\subsection{Attack and defense performance}

-\subsubsection{Attack and defense performance}
+Table~\ref{table:perf_matrix} presents ROC AUC scores for pairs of considered attacks and defenses for the \emph{Default} dataset released with the competition.
+Two additional columns here are for the performance of models with no attack \emph{No attack} and with $10$ random changes \emph{Random}.

-Table~\ref{table:perf_matrix} presents ROC AUC scores for pairs of considered attacks and defenses for the default dataset released with the competition.
-Table~\ref{table:churn_results} presents results for an additional dataset with the churn (client leaving) target frequently used in the literature~\cite{fursov2021adversarial}.
-The first conclusion to make is that competition performance highly correlates with deeper investigation conducted here, suggesting that a competition format is a viable way to develop and validate new approaches for adversarial robustness performance.
-The conclusion also replicates for another considered dataset.
-We also observe that all attacks decrease performance of models.
-However, for most of the cases while the decrease harms the model predictive power, outperforming random changes.
-Notable exception is when we attack the model in a white-box scenario.
-In this case, some attacks can actually try to reverse the ranking produced by the model, leading to $<0.5$ ROC AUC.
-Last but no the least is that gradient boosting models demonstrate better attack robustness, especially combined with filtering and ensembling.
+The competition performance highly correlates with a deeper investigation conducted here, suggesting that a competition format is a viable way to develop and validate new approaches for adversarial robustness performance.
+The conclusion replicates for both datasets.
+In most cases, attacks harm the model's predictive power, slightly outperforming random changes.
+For a white-box scenario, some attacks significantly alter the performance, leading to $<0.5$ ROC AUC.
+Last but not least, gradient boosting models demonstrate better attack robustness, especially when combined with filtering and ensembling.
+We note that \emph{Boosting mix filter} provides superior performance for both datasets.
+Moreover, the introduced defense doesn't lead to model degradation for clean data cf. other methods we tried~\cite{madry2018towards,wong2019fast,liu2020adversarial}.